EES (rapper)

 Eric Sell, better known as EES (also: eesy-ees/EeS/EeS, "Easy Eric Sell"), is a German Namibian Kwaito artist and rapper.

+Personal life and career

 Sell was born in Windhoek on 5 October 1983.
 He currently lives both in Windhoek, Namibia's capital, and Cologne, Germany.
 His texts are written in a mixture of Afrikaans and English.
-He also makes frequent use of Namlish and Namibian German (Südwesterdeutsch), the German dialect spoken in Namibia, and he popularised the term Nam-Slang for it.
+He also makes frequent use of Namlish and Namibian German (Südwesterdeutsch), the German dialect spoken in Namibia, and he popularised the term "Nam-Slang" for it.

+On 7 November 2024, Sell released the song One, which he submitted to represent Germany in the Eurovision Song Contest 2025.